Grand Designs House of the Year 2016

 The Grand Designs House of the Year title is awarded annually to the best new home by an architect in the UK.
 Originally known as the Manser Medal, the awards were launched in 2001 to celebrate the nation’s residential architecture.

-Read on for our list of favourites for the Grand Designs House of the Year 2016:
+Homes in the running for Grand Designs House of the Year 2016:

 The way the house sits in relation to the brick-walled garden is unexpected, and a delight’ – Meredith Bowles